dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Security Considerations {#security}

-The security considerations of EDHOC {{RFC9528}} applies to this document.
-The design of EAP-EDHOC follows closely EAP-TLS 1.3 {{RFC9190}} and so its security considerations also applies.
+The security considerations of EDHOC {{RFC9528}} apply to this document.
+The design of EAP-EDHOC follows closely EAP-TLS 1.3 {{RFC9190}} and so its security considerations also apply.

 Except for MSK and EMSK, derived keys are not exported.